MicroEJ/docs/SDK6UserGuide/gettingStartedIMXRT1170.rst

 You can have a look at your application logs with an RS232 Terminal (e.g. `Termite <https://www.compuphase.com/software_termite.htm>`__).

-Congratulations, you have finished the setup of your environment.
+Congratulations!
+You have finished the setup of your environment.
 You are now ready to discover how to build and flash a MicroEJ application.

 Build the Executable for i.MX RT1170 Evaluation Kit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to build the Executable of the :guilabel:`Demo-SmartThermostat` Application, the SDK provides the Gradle :guilabel:`buildExecutable` task.
+In order to build the Executable of the :guilabel:`Demo-SmartThermostat` Application, the SDK provides the :guilabel:`buildExecutable` Gradle task.

 .. note::